Kareeme246/Kareeme246/README.md

 # Kareeme246

 Last edited Sept.
-2022
+2024

 Hello!
-I am Kareem Elgohry, second year undergraduate student at Vanderbilt University majoring in Computer Science.
+I am Kareem Elgohry, fourth year undergraduate student at Vanderbilt University majoring in Computer Science and Mathematics. \
+I like to code in C++, Rust, and Java.
+Hoping to work more with Golang in the future!

 # Work Experience